hochungyan/airport-challenge/README.md

 | ------ | ----------------------         | ----------                        | ------   |
 | Airport | capacity[@2]                  | setCapacity(newCapacity @integer) | @void    |

-1. We set the inital Airport capacity to be 2 then we change it if required
+1. We set the inital Airport capacity to be 2 then we change the capacity to 3 and use the method assert.equal to check is it true or not.
 ```
 Test 3
 As an air traffic controller